• ECTS

 Read more

-Multivariate data analysis course (PCA & CA).
+Multidimensional data analysis course (ACP & CA).
 Multivariate analysis course.
 Inferential statistics course.

-Recommended prerequisites: Very good knowledge of matrix algebra, vector derivation and constrained optimization.
+Recommended prerequisites: Very good command of matrix algebra, vector differentiation, and optimization under constraints.

 Read more